bueltge/addquicktag/readme.txt

 == Changelog ==
+= 2.2.3 () =
+* Use on default all post types with active UI, incl.
+Custom and Defaul Post types
+* Add Widget area, now it is possible to use Quicktags on widgets with WP editor
+* Add brazilian translation

 = 2.2.2 (02/09/2013) =
 * Add Filter Hook for custom button, see [issue #9](https://github.com/bueltge/AddQuicktag/issues/9)
 * Small check for undefined var on settings page